-A blue belt is an intermediate rank level in Brazilian jiu-jitsu that follows the white belt and comes before the purple belt.
-It represents practitioners who practice BJJ at least three times per week for two to three years.
+The blue belt is the second rank in Brazilian jiu-jitsu.
+It follows the white belt and comes before the purple belt.
+In addition, it represents practitioners who practice BJJ at least three times per week for two to three years.

 We’ll look at the blue belt in Brazilian jiu-jitsu as we go through this article.
 So keep an eye out for further information!

 The blue belt is an intermediate rank in the BJJ ranking system.
 It comes after the white belt and before the purple belt.

 Indeed, blue belts are rugged individuals well-versed in a wide range of techniques and moves.
 Unless this is the case, they may attack and defend from various positions (closed guard, half guard, etc.) out of panic or terror.